Roadmap Implementation: Skin Sensitization

 Prior to marketing, manufacturers test pesticides, cosmetics, household cleaners, and other chemical products to identify skin sensitizers, or substances with the ability to cause allergic contact dermatitis.
 There is a widespread international need for non-animal test methods that can identify these substances.

 The ICCVAM Skin Sensitization Workgroup (SSWG) coordinated the implementation of the roadmap goals for skin sensitization testing.
 The workgroup had members from seven ICCVAM agencies and representation from ICATM.
+Now known as the Skin Sensitization Expert Group, the group convenes as needed to discuss issues of interest to member agencies in the area of skin sensitization.

 Definition of Testing Needs